Fatum, Tzum: Description

 Fatum is what the Dutch describe as a "spinnenkop" (English: spiderhead mill).
 It is a small hollow post mill winded by a winch.
 The mill has common sails.
 The outer stock has a span of 11.60 m and is fitted with Fauël system leading edges, while the inner stock has a span of 11.46 m.
 The steel stocks are carried on a cast-iron windshaft cast by Gieterij Hardinxveld as number 30 in 1989.
-The brake wheel on the windshaft drives the wallower at the top of the upright shaft in the body (called head on a spinnenkop), which passed through the main post into the substructure.
+The brake wheel on the windshaft drives the wallower at the top of the upright shaft in the body (called head on a spinnenkop), which passes through the main post into the substructure.
 At the bottom of the upright shaft is the crown wheel which drives the wooden Archimedes' screw.
 The body (called head on a spinnenkop) and substructure are weatherboarded.

 Public access

-The mill is open to the public on appointment.
+The mill is open to the public by appointment.